coracle-social/triflector/README.md

 ## Docker

-Clone the repository and run `docker build -t triflector:local .` to build the image.

-Then you can use Docker Compose or Portainer Stacks to run a container:
+You can use Docker Compose or Portainer Stacks to run a container:

 ```
 services:

   triflector:
-    image: triflector:local
+    image: ghcr.io/coracle-social/triflector
     container_name: triflector
     restart: unless-stopped
     networks: